Back to Mortgage & Property

 Frequently Asked Questions

-To be eligible for the Kāinga Ora First Home Grant, your income must be within the prescribed limits: $95,000 gross annual income for a single applicant, or a combined $150,000 for two or more buyers purchasing together.
-These caps apply to the income earned in the 12 months before the date of application.
-Income includes wages, salary, self-employment income, and most regular taxable income.
-The income cap for the First Home Grant is separate from — and lower than — thresholds that may apply to other assistance schemes.
-If your income exceeds these caps, you may still be eligible to use your KiwiSaver balance for a first home withdrawal (which has no income test), but you will not qualify for the grant.
-The income thresholds are set by Kāinga Ora and have remained unchanged in recent years.
+While it was open (until 22 May 2024), to be eligible for the Kāinga Ora First Home Grant your income had to be within the prescribed limits: $95,000 gross annual income for a single applicant, or a combined $150,000 for two or more buyers purchasing together.
+These caps applied to the income earned in the 12 months before the date of application.
+Income included wages, salary, self-employment income, and most regular taxable income.
+If your income exceeded these caps, you could still use your KiwiSaver balance for a first home withdrawal (which has no income test), but you did not qualify for the grant.
+The grant has since been discontinued — these thresholds are shown for historical reference only, but the KiwiSaver first home withdrawal remains available with no income test.
 Source: Kāinga Ora — First Home Grant Eligibility (kaingaora.govt.nz).

-The First Home Grant has regional house price caps that determine the maximum purchase price of an eligible home.
-As at 2025, the caps for new builds are higher than for existing homes, and vary by region.
-Key caps include: Auckland, Wellington City, Queenstown-Lakes District — $875,000 new build, $650,000 existing; Hamilton, Tauranga, Western Bay of Plenty, Kapiti Coast, Upper Hutt, Lower Hutt, Porirua, Nelson, Tasman, Waikato — $800,000 new build, $600,000 existing; most other regions — $650,000 new build, $500,000 existing.
-The property must be in New Zealand and must be the first residential property you have owned.
-If the purchase price exceeds the cap for your region, you are not eligible for the grant on that property, even if you meet all other criteria.
+While the grant was open (until 22 May 2024) it had regional house price caps that determined the maximum purchase price of an eligible home.
+The caps for new builds were higher than for existing homes and varied by region.
+Key caps included: Auckland, Wellington City, Queenstown-Lakes District — $875,000 new build, $650,000 existing; Hamilton, Tauranga, Western Bay of Plenty, Kapiti Coast, Upper Hutt, Lower Hutt, Porirua, Nelson, Tasman, Waikato — $800,000 new build, $600,000 existing; most other regions — $650,000 new build, $500,000 existing.
+The property had to be in New Zealand and the first residential property you had owned.
+The grant has been discontinued, so these caps no longer apply to any new purchase — they are shown for historical reference only.
 Source: Kāinga Ora — House Price Caps (kaingaora.govt.nz).

 How this calculator works

-First Home Grant Eligibility & Amounts
+First Home Grant — Historical Eligibility & Amounts (scheme closed 22 May 2024)

-Grant – existing home$5,000 per applicant
+Grant – existing home$5,000 per applicant (historical)

-Grant – new build$10,000 per applicant
+Grant – new build$10,000 per applicant (historical)

 KiwiSaver membership minimum3 years of contributions